 I do not have health insurance:

 If you do not have health insurance, the law requires you to purchase insurance or else face a penalty.
-The penalty is small the first year, but increases.
 The good news is that if you earn less than 400% of the FPL ($94K for a family of four), you may qualify for premium tax credits which would allow you to purchase an affordable health insurance plan.
 Insurance policies sold through a state or federal healthcare exchange must cover ten essential health benefits (EHBs).

-Pre-Existing Conditions: Insurance companies are prohibited from denying coverage—or charging higher premiums-- due to preexisting conditions, including autism.
-The ability to deny based upon preexisting condition went into effect for children under age 19 on Sept.
-23, 2010.
-It begins for adults over age 19, and prohibits charging higher premiums based on preexisting conditions, beginning on Jan.
-1, 2014.
+Pre-Existing Conditions: Insurance companies are prohibited from denying coverage—or charging higher premiums-- due to preexisting conditions, including autism or mental illness.
 This law extends to both new and existing insurance policies.
 The only exception is "grandfathered" individual policies (policies purchased on or before Mar.
 23, 2010 directly from the insurer, not through an employer).

 Children covered until age 26: Children can now stay on their parents' health plan until age 26, whether or not they are a full-time student.
-This holds the potential for adults with ASD, who are not eligible for Medicare or Medicaid, to receive covered therapies from their parents' health insurance for longer.
-Adults with significant disabilites who remain financially dependent on their parents beyond age 26 can petition to stay on their parents' plans beyond age 26.
+Adults with significant disabilities who remain financially dependent on their parents beyond age 26 can petition to stay on their parents' plans beyond age 26.

-End of Lifetime/Annual Coverage Caps: If your child is receiving weekly therapies ongoing, they are likely to reach your insurer's annual or lifetime cap.
-Under the ACA, insurance companies can no longer impose lifetime or annual benefit caps.
+No Annual or Lifetime Limits: Under the ACA, insurance companies can no longer impose lifetime or annual benefit caps.
 However, insurers may still cap individual benefits, such as limiting the number of speech or physical therapy sessions in a calendar year.
-In California insurers may not cap individual benefits such as limiting the number of speech or physical therapy sessions, if the treatment is for an autism spectrum disorder.
-Due to the Wellstone Domenici Federal Mental Health Parity Act of 2008, visit limits for mental health services cannot be imposed if they are not also imposed on at least two-thirds of all other treatments for other conditions (unless the plan is grandfathered).
+In California, insurers may not limit the number of speech or occupational therapy sessions if it is considered a treatment for a mental health conditions as it is a violation of both state and federal parity acts.
+Due to the Wellstone Domenici Federal Mental Health Parity Act of 2008 , visit limits for mental health services cannot be imposed if they are not also imposed on at least two-thirds of all other treatments for other conditions (unless the plan is grandfathered).
 This applies to self-insured plans, as well.

 Free Autism Screening: Under the ACA, insurers must cover certain preventive care--including autism screening--without charging a copayment, coinsurance or deductible.